Center-for-Health-Data-Science/IntroToML/projects/promoters.md

 Try to make a better neural network by varying the architecture.
 For instance
 * Vary the input window size
+* Use more negative examples (e.g. 2-5 per positive)
 * Use one more convolution layer
 * Use more hidden layers and vary their sizes
 * Use softplus activation instead of ReLU